strgaltdel/Ethos-lua-tutorial-en/README.md

 </br>

-The repository contains the tutorial as a PDF under "docs."
+The repository contains the tutorial as a PDF under "doc."
-Example Lua scripts will also be stored in the repository.
+Example Lua scripts will also be stored in the repository later on.

 It is planned to release a new chapter every 6-8 weeks.